ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

    :width: 800
    :align: center

-   Comparison of step response between reference model and IP-Core implementation measured by Javascope
+   Comparison of step response between the reference model and IP-Core implementation measured by Javascope

 Driver reference